yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 ## Abstract and learning objectives

-The student will assist a large organization in evaluating their current infrastructure deployments in Azure, and help identify single points of failure.
-Attention will be given to making the customer\'s current deployments more resilient and communicating best practices to ensure future deployments will follow best practices.
+In this hands-on lab, you will deploy a pre-configured IaaS environment and then redesign and update it to account for resiliency and in general high availability.
+Throughout the hands-on lab you will use various configuration options and services to help build a resilient architecture.

-Attendees will be better able to design resilient applications in Azure, for high availability and disaster recovery.
-Specific attention will be given to:
+At the end of this workshop, you will be better able to design and use the following services:

 -   The use of availability sets